 Maryam Salman – Core Team Member

 Maryam Salman, LL.B (Hons.) - University of London (International Programmes) Bar-at-Law - Inns of Court School of Law.
 She is a member of the Honourable Society of Lincoln's Inn and Advocate of the High Court of Pakistan.
 Maryam is adjunct faculty at Kinnaird College for Women.
-She is a member of the Gender Equality and Diversity Committee of the Lahore High Court Bar Association.
-She has experience in corporate law including research, rendering opinions, drafting and working on due diligence projects.
+She is the Vice Chairperson of the Gender Equality and Diversity Committee of the Lahore High Court Bar Association.
+She has experience in corporate law including research, rendering opinions, drafting and working on due diligence projects and appears in the High Court for civil, corporate, commercial, banking and family cases.

 Maria Chaudhry – Core Team Member